nawabahmadreshi/documentation/pages/features/deep-link-mobile-site.md

 {% if page.overview %}

-If you maintain a mobile website, Branch allows you to deeplink mobile visitors directly into your app, or easily and automatically give them the option of downloading it.
+If you maintain a mobile website, Branch allows you to deep link mobile visitors directly into your app, or easily and automatically give them the option of downloading it.
 Here's a diagram that describes how it works:

 {% image src='/img/pages/features/deeplink-mobile-site/deepview-websdk-routing.png' center alt='Deepviews web routing' %}